bloq/paperback/README.md

 # Limitations

-Only small files may be encoded.
+* Only small files may be encoded.
 500 bytes per page.
+* Only one PDF page at present, therefore 500 bytes maximum (limitation being removed soon).

 # Usage